 Shortly after the war of 1914-18 a special fleet of ships was constructed for transporting heavy weights such as railway coaches, barges, lightships and locomotives to all parts of the world.
-These ships have characteristics not to be found in any other class of vessel.
-Below is illustrated one of the fleet, the Beljeanne.
-She is a ship of 414.4 feet length by 67.1 feet beam by 31 feet depth, her deadweight tonnage being 10,170 tons, and her load draught 18 ft 6 in.
-This is the fifth article in the series on Merchant Ship Types.
+This article describes one of the fleet, the Beljeanne.
+She is a ship of 414.4 feet length by 67.1 feet beam by 31 feet depth.

 The North Atlantic Ice Peril: